 Personally, I shudder when I see a podcast stretch over an hour, because I know I don’t have an hour to give.
 I will make exceptions, but the chances of me listening in one sitting is very unlikely.

 Of course, what feels long to me might not feel long enough to someone else.
-But what unites podcast listeners is the need to derive value from what their listening to.
+But what unites podcast listeners is the need to derive value from what they’re listening to.
 Quality counts.
-I may balk at an hour but I wouldn’t listen to a 20 minute podcast if I thought it wasn’t going to be an investment of my time.
+I may balk at an hour but I wouldn’t listen to a 20-minute podcast if I thought it wasn’t going to be an investment of my time.

 The average duration of the Top 10 Podcasts in the US right now is 40 minutes.
 Take Up First and Planet Money out of that Top 10 – both of which are under 20 minutes – and that average shoots up to nearer 50 minutes.
 Most, if not all, of these podcasts have big production teams.
 The latest edition of This American Life credits 34 people, plus presenter Ira Glass.
 These are resources beyond the reach of nearly all of us.
 Most UK radio stations don’t have 35 people on their staff, never mind on a single programme strand.

 Can the same be said of your podcast?
 Are there any areas that are flabby?
 Is that introduction too long?
-Are you jokes too in?
+Are your jokes too ‘in’?
 Is your audio quality good enough to listen to over a sustained period?
 Is your content well thought through?
-Do you know how you’re going to start, move on, end?
+Do you know how you’re going to start, move on, and end?
 Are you guiding your listener by the hand through your episode, so they know what’s coming next?

 Challenge yourself.
 Does every minute offer value?
 If it doesn’t, cut it back.

 Steve Austins is the Director of Bengo Media.
-Talk to us about helping you delivering great content, every time.
+Talk to us about helping you deliver great content, every time.